VincentGranville/Large-Language-Models/README.md

 # LLM
+<i>You can now the purchase the the book <b>State of the Art in GenAI & LLMs — Creative Projects, with Solutions</b> describing xLLM and other GenAI apps featured on my GitHub repository, on my e-Store, <a href="https://mltblog.com/3Kf0pez">here</a>.</i>

 Large language Models (LLM).
 Browse the <a href="https://mathworld.wolfram.com/">Wolfram directory</a> and associated URLs (directory and content pages), to create the category structure and good word embeddings.
 The goal is to generate enriched prompts for GPT, Wikipedia, ArXiv, Google Scholar, Stack Exchange or Google search.
 The focus is on one subdiretory: Probability & Statistics.
 <p>
 Documentation is in my project textbook <code>Projects4.pdf</code>, <a href="https://github.com/VincentGranville/Large-Language-Models/blob/main/Projects4.pdf">here</a> in this folder.
 I strongly encourage you to download the document and browse your local copy with Chrome, Edge, or other viewers.
 Unlike on GitHub, you will be able to click on all the links and follow the internal navigation features.
 Look for projects related to NLP and LLM / xLLM.
 The best starting point is project 7.2.2.
 It's the core project on this topic, with references to all satellite projects.